-Therefore, the electronics should be evaluated on Sunday during the race in order to see whether something changes.
-Meanwhile someone is already given it up.
-Villeneuve, for example, forget the automatic system before the start of the race.
-Montoya appears worried and declares:
+The electronics should therefore be evaluated on Sunday, in order to see whether something changes.
+Meanwhile, someone is already given up on the electronic systems.
+For example, Villeneuve will not use the automatic system during the race start.
+Montoya appears worried:

 "Many things have to be taken for.
 It is difficult to focus on driving".

 On the other hand, Irvine seems joyful:

 "I am lazy and I should be happy for those innovations.
 I should probably stay in my Miami villa and to get the money out of my helmet images.
 I have nothing more to do in the car but it is probably the death of Formula 1".

 Michael Schumacher will start ahead of everyone for the 36th time in his career.
 The German driver dominates the entire qualifying session.
 In the end, though, Michael almost gets caught by Hakkinen.
 He comes to within 0.085s of snatching pole position from the Ferrari driver, who set his lap time at the start of the session.